amkarahalios/amkarahalios.github.io/_teaching/2021-summer-teaching-1.md

 location: "Pittsburgh, PA"
 ---

-TA for MBA Math Bootcamp focusing on Calculus and Probability
+TA for MBA Math Bootcamp focusing on Calculus and Probability.